kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

   }
 ```

 This way we are telling Gridsome all the pages we want to generate, so there is no worry about one of them leading to the 404 page.
-Beside that, the _id_ will be available in the [queries](#queries) allowing you to get the correct data from the data layer.
+Beside that, the _id_ will be available in the `Post.vue` [queries](#queries) allowing you to get the correct node for each route.

 Fortunately, for cases just like the one above Gridsome offers a simpler way to do it.
 That's what Templates are all about.